-Verify the abuse email address of a domain in PythonDownload PDF
+Verify the Abuse Email Address of a Domain in PythonDownload PDF

-Clearly, for the domain domain.tld, the e-mail address email@example.com has to exist and be able to receive emails.
-Moreover, if the correspondence comes from a subdomain, like firstname.lastname@example.org, then the standard address abuse@subdomain[.]domain[.]tld may exist and might be more important for the case.
+It’s clear then that the domain domain[.]tld should be valid to make the email address abuse@domain[.]tld exist and be able to receive messages.
+Moreover, if the correspondence comes from a subdomain like badguy@subdomain[.]domain[.]tld, then the standard address abuse@subdomain[.]domain[.]tld may exist and be more important for the case.
 (Take, for instance, a university with multiple faculties.
-Frequently the faculties have a subdomain under the University's domain and they use it for correspondence.)
-Hence, a good strategy would be to start with the lowest-level domain and proceed to the higher level if the abuse address does not exist.
+Often, each faculty has a subdomain under the university’s domain, which they use for correspondence.)
+Hence, a good strategy would be to start with the lowest-level domain and proceed to the highest level if the abuse address does not exist.

 pip install tld email-verifier

-Armed with all the necessary ingredients, let us just jump directly to the code of our little program, get_abuse_email.py:
+Armed with all the necessary ingredients, let us just jump directly to the code of our little program, which we will call “get_abuse_email.py”:

 #!/usr/bin/env python3 import sys from tld import get_tld from emailverifier import Client from emailverifier import exceptions API_KEY = 'YOUR_API_KEY' client = Client(API_KEY) domain = sys.argv.strip().split('@')[-1] tld_level = len(get_tld(domain, fix_protocol=True).split(".")) domain_elements = domain.split('.') found = 1 for level in range(0, len(domain_elements) - tld_level): this_level_address = "abuse@" + "".join( [c + "." for c in domain_elements[level:]]).strip(".") verification = client.get(this_level_address) if verification.dns_check and verification.smtp_check: print(this_level_address) found = 0 break sys.exit(found)

-- TLD level determines the level of the "TLD", for instance, it will be 1 for "something.com" and 2 for "something.co.uk"
+- TLD level determines the level of the TLD, for instance, it will be 1 for something[.]com and 2 for something[.]co[.]uk.

 $ ./get_abuse_email.py email@example.com firstname.lastname@example.org $ echo $?
 0